Acceptance Devices | PAX A77 Terminal User Guide

 Test device

-Order a test device if you want to integrate the Acceptance Devices | Semi-Integrated Solution and run test transactions using the Acceptance Devices application on the PAX device.
+Order a test device if you plan to integrate the Acceptance Devices | PAX Acceptance Devices App and want to run test transactions using the Acceptance Devices app on the PAX terminal.

 Debug device

-Order a debug device if you want to use the Acceptance Devices | PAX All-in-One Solution and want to integrate your own application into this solution.
+Order a debug device if you plan to use the Acceptance Devices | PAX All-in-One Solution and want to integrate your custom application into this solution.

 • Test card reader (payment terminal).
 Model does not include an integrated printer.